This site requires JavaScript to function properly.

 Can I join even if I'm not Anglo?

-Yes, the Element app is open-source and held in high regard by many privacy enthusiasts.
+Yes, Element is open-source and held in high regard by many privacy enthusiasts.
 Just ask /g/, or see the following for more information:

 https://divestos.org/pages/messengers